Chymyst/chymyst-core/docs/chymyst07.md

 The chemical machine does not know how many `task` molecules to expect, and so it keeps waiting for more `task(...)` molecules to be emitted into the soup.

 Not knowing _when_ molecules are emitted is a fundamental feature of programming in the chemical machine paradigm.
-That feature makes the programs robust with respect to accidental slowness of the computer, making race conditions impossible.
+That feature forces us to write code that is robust with respect to accidental slowness of the computer, making race conditions impossible.
-The price is the need for additional bookkeeping in programs that need to wait until a number of tasks are finished.
+The price is the need for additional bookkeeping, such as counting the results in programs that need to wait until a number of tasks are finished.

 In previous chapters, we have already seen two examples of this kind of bookkeeping.
 In the "map/reduce" pattern, we had put an additional counter on the `result` molecules so that we would know when we finish aggregating the partial results.
 In the "merge/sort" example, we used a chain reaction that guarantees eventual termination of the computation tree.

 The recursive code is elegant in its way, but makes reasoning more complicated.
-Let us first try to achieve termination by using a counter.
+Let us first try to achieve termination by using a counter, without using "recursive chemistry" (chain reactions).

 If `Counter` represents the type of the counter value, we might write code similarly to the "map/reduce" pattern where we add up the counters on `res()` molecules until the total accumulated count reaches a predefined value: